stevesaliman/dotfiles/firefox/README.md

 6. Edit `userChrome.css` and add imports for the 2 new files, commenting out the ones from the previous version.

+7. Commit the changes so far so we know what the userChrome.css file looked like out of the box.

+8. Compare the `userChrome-fx###.css` file to the previous version that was in use.
+Make the same changes to the new file.
+To help identify specifica changes made in the future, any import that gets added or removed should have "SCS ENABLED" or "SCS DISABLED" in the comments.

+  Note that `icons_black_icons.css` doesn't exist, and will need to be made by making a copy of `icons_white_icons.css`.

 Debugging style problems
 ------------------------